f1lander/prieto-chat/README.md

 ```
 Clone this repo
-RENAME the .env.example to .env
+RENAME the .env to .env.example in the /backend folder
 ```
 ## Backend